 There are lots of useful resources to help you work out what to say to your children and how best to support them, whatever their age.

-When you start planning contact arrangements, try to think about what is in the best interests of your child in the long term as well as the immediate future.
+When you start planning, try to think about what is in the best interests of your child in the long term as well as the immediate future.
 For example, you may feel your child would benefit from keeping in touch with their mother in the long run, even if their relationship is not good at the moment.
 Encouraging your child to send cards, texts or emails if they don’t want to visit is a good way of keeping links to their other parent intact.

 If younger children are reluctant to see their other parent, you may have to help to make visits happen.
-If your child is older, try to take their wishes into account when organising contact arrangements.
+If your child is older, try to take their wishes into account when organising the arrangements.

 If your child used to live with their other parent try to remember how you felt when your child lived away from you.
-Consider whether there is anything you can do to make contact arrangements easier for everyone.
+Consider whether there is anything you can do to make the arrangements easier for everyone.

 Sometimes it just won’t be possible for your child to have contact with their other parent, perhaps because it is not safe or because the other parent is unable or unwilling to see the child.
 This can be very difficult for your child to come to terms with, and they will need your support.
 Read more about helping your child through difficult situations in our factsheet.